 Conducting a readiness assessment is hands down one of the best ways to prepare for your SSAE 16 audit.

-In addition to helping you determine the scope of the audit, this assessment allows you to identify any gaps in your systems, giving you a chance to correct it before it gets you flagged.
+In addition to helping you determine the scope of the audit, this assessment allows you to identify any gaps in your systems, giving you a chance to correct them before they gets you flagged.
 These areas include:

 - Documentation and formalize policies and procedures related to information security